Stylised illustration of a dinner band by The Jetset Society with singer, saxophone and drums at a corporate event

 Videos and impressions of The Jetset Society in different lineups and event moments.

-Musical range from pop, soul, funk and disco to jazz, lounge, dinner music and modern classics.
+Musical range from pop, soul and disco to jazz, lounge, dinner music and modern classics.

-For gala dinners, awards, charity events and representative evening occasions with premium impact.
+For gala dinners, awards, charity events and formal evening events.

-Deep dive for corporate galas, award shows and high-end evening occasions in Vienna.
+Deep dive for corporate galas, award shows and special evening occasions in Vienna.

 For corporate Christmas parties, year-end events and seasonal occasions with dinner, reception or party.

-How the process works from enquiry, offer and booking to technical setup, schedule and performance.
+How the process works from enquiry, quote and booking to technical setup, schedule and performance.

-Send the key details of your event for a suitable recommendation and an individual offer.
+Send the key details of your event for a suitable recommendation and a tailored quote.

 Planning music for your corporate event?

-Send us the event type, date, venue, guest count, schedule, desired music phases and desired impact.
+Send us the event type, date, venue, guest count, schedule, planned parts of the evening and the atmosphere you want.
 We will recommend a suitable live lineup for reception, dinner, programme items and party.

 What music fits a corporate event?